DiamondLightSource/blueapi/docs/tutorials/run-plan-docs.md

 # Run a Plan from Docs page

 :::{note}
 This page describes how to run a plan from the docs page for the p-xx testing rigs.
+As a prerequisite to this tutorial, you should have access to the pollux namespace and p-xx training rig namespaces.
+Visit this link to request access.
 :::

 Following [this link](https://p46-blueapi.diamond.ac.uk/docs), will take you to the blueapi docs for p46.
 After keycloak login, you should see the page below.